dakshshah96/awesome-startup-credits/README.md

 - [HubSpot for Startups](https://www.hubspot.com/startups) - Startups using the HubSpot Growth Platform acquire and retain more customers with HubSpot’s software, educational resources, and robust integrations.
 All at startup-friendly pricing up to 90% off.

 ### Video

-- [Gumlet](https://www.gumlet.com/startups/) - Gumlet is all-in-one video infrastructure product to help you store, transcode and stream video files.
-Eligible startups get USD 10,000 credits (valid for 12 months) for Gumlet's Growth plan.
+- [Gumlet](https://www.gumlet.com/startups/) - Gumlet is an all-in-one video infrastructure product that helps you store, transcode, and stream video files.
+Eligible startups get $10,000 in credits (valid for 12 months) for Gumlet's Growth plan.

 ### Miscellaneous